MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-to-azure.md

 1. Sign-in with your Azure Government Entra ID account.
 1.If you don't have any Azure AI Video Indexer accounts in Azure Government that you're an owner or a contributor to, you'll get an empty experience from which you can start creating your account.

-    The rest of the flow is as described in above, only the regions to select from will be Government regions in which Azure AI Video Indexer is available
+    The rest of the flow is as already described, only the regions to select from will be Government regions in which Azure AI Video Indexer is available

-    If you already are a contributor or an admin of an existing one or more Azure AI Video Indexer accounts in Azure Government, you'll be taken to that account and from there you can start a following steps for creating an additional account if needed, as described above.
+    If you already are a contributor or an admin of an existing one or more Azure AI Video Indexer accounts in Azure Government, you're taken to that account and from there you can start following the steps for creating an another account if needed, as already described.

 ### Create new account via the API on Azure Government